tomasmcguinness/dotnet-passbook/README.md

 You can place this certificate in any of the stores, but it must be placed into the "personal" folder.
 When constructing the request for the pass, you specify the location and thumbprint for the certificate.
 If running this code in IIS for example, installing the certificate in the Local Machine area might make access easier.
 Alternatively, you could place the certificate into the AppPool's user's certification repository.
 When you install the certificate, be sure to note the certificate's Thumbprint.

-## Types of Pass

-At present, there are two very simple pass types available with this code.
-They are just to give an idea of how the underlying PassGeneratorRequest can be customised.

 ##Technical Stuff

 To generate a pass, start by declaring a PassGenerator.